React2github/arabicbabynames/README.md

 * Gender

 The backend api was created via Express & Node.Js
-It is fetched via Axios library
+It is fetched using Axios.
-The frontend is a Bootstrap webpage
+The frontend is a Bootstrap webpage.